dgroomes/java-columnar-query-engine/README.md

   allows multiple criteria of multiple types (e.g. string and int).
 * [ ] IN PROGRESS Consolidate the duplicative code in `Executor`.
   * DONE Remove `PointerSingleFieldStringQuery` because it is obsolete with the more powerful `PointedStringCriteriaQuery`.
+  * IN PROGRESS What else?
+Extract some methods, perhaps some utility methods that are even generic enough to be in a separate module.
 * [ ] Implement some human readable descriptive toStrings for the domain types like Table, Column, etc.
 * [ ] Criteria/criterion language.
 Consider it. singular/plural.
 I don't care much.